kvmanohar22/jekyll-now/about.md

 </div>
 </center>

+_**The eye can never arrive at a perfect knowledge of the interval between two objects by means of the linear perspective alone, if not assisted by the perspective of colors.
+Let the colors vanish in proportion as the objects diminish in size, according to the distance.**._ --- Leonardo da Vinci

 I am a fourth year undergraduate student in the Department of Mathematics enrolled in it's integrated course of Mathematics and Computing at Indian Institute of Technology, Kharagpur.
 I am particularly interested in Computer Vision, Depth Estimation, Autonomous Navigation and Robotics.